jfwells/wp-united/readme.txt

 == Frequently Asked Questions ==

-= Does this work with WordPress multisite =
+= Does this work with WordPress multisite? =
 It works but is not recommended for use, especially with single sign-on currently, as it does not behave as expected.
 In future versions WP-United will allow per-user blogs with WordPress multisite, so stay tuned.

-= I enabled the plugin but nothing is happening =
+= I enabled the plugin but nothing is happening! =

 Follow the instructions to connect to your phpBB forum in the WP-United section of the admin panel.